 The film just premiere at the gigantic Grand Auditorium Louis Lumiére, with nearly 2,300 seats.
 The theatre was entirely full, and Godard was present.
 I estimate that at least 300 people left before the end of the film, and I have never seen so many people anxiously and discreetly checking the time on their mobile in order to find out how much longer this had to sit through this beautiful piece of garbage.
 I am absolutely convinced that the director, who thrives on controversy and rejection, applauded every single person who stood up and left the cinema before his film was finished.
 It’s like he’s showing a big middle finger to the Festival, the film industry and audiences.

 Since Godard himself is breaking every conceivable rule of filmmaking, I decided to honour him by breaking some of the rules of film criticism.
 Firstly, I wrote a review with hardly any insight into this (hardly intelligible) film.
 Secondly and far more significantly, I perpetrated the ultimate gesture of disrespect and insolence by walking out of the cinema five minutes prior to the end of the film.
 I hope he saw me doing leaving, so I can tell my grandchildren about my fabulous deed.
 The only downside is that I didn’t find out whether he was booed or applauded after the film.
 I hope he was booed.
 He would be very disappointed otherwise.

-The Image Book showed the Official Competition the 71st Cannes International Film Festival, when thi piece wa originally written.
+The Image Book showed the Official Competition the 71st Cannes International Film Festival, when this piece was originally written.
 It did not win any prizes and it will will show in a cinema near you.
-However, it will be converted into an interactive exhibit, in case you are itching to find out what this genius drivel is all about!
-It premiere in the UK a part of the BFI London Film Festival taking place between October 10th and 21st.
+It premiered in the UK a part of the BFI London Film Festival.
+On Mubi in March 2020.